Average number of students offered a place per year

 Are you curious about our most crucially human attribute, language?
 Does a subject which straddles the divide between arts and sciences appeal to you?
 If so, Linguistics may be for you.

-Professor Ian Roberts is a Professorial Fellow in Linguistics and researches in the areas of generative syntactic theory and the historical syntax of the Romance languages (especially French, Italian and Portuguese), the Germanic languages (Old and Middle English, Old Norse, German and Dutch) and the Celtic languages (Welsh, Irish, Breton and Scots Gaelic).
+From October 2019, Professor Ian Roberts will be Director of Studies.
+Professor Roberts is a Professorial Fellow in Linguistics and researches in the areas of generative syntactic theory and the historical syntax of the Romance languages (especially French, Italian and Portuguese), the Germanic languages (Old and Middle English, Old Norse, German and Dutch) and the Celtic languages (Welsh, Irish, Breton and Scots Gaelic).
 He also teaches Introduction to Linguistic Theory, Syntax and the Structure of English.

 Downing also has extensive arrangements with other Colleges to ensure that teaching in all areas covered by the Linguistics Tripos is provided at the highest level.

 Language is central to our human nature, and linguistics is the systematic study of human language.

 Although on the face of it there is huge variation among the world’s languages, linguists not only describe the diverse characteristics of individual languages but also seek to discover the deeper properties which all languages share.
 These common properties may give us an insight into the structure of the human mind.

 Part of the appeal of linguistics is that it draws on methods and knowledge from an unusually wide range of scholarship and transcends the usual subject boundaries.

 For instance, the study of meaning draws on work by philosophers, whereas the part of our course concentrating on the sounds of speech takes place in our Phonetics Laboratory.
 Here computers are used to display and analyse the speech signal using methods from physics and engineering.